UCLy/INIT/README.md

 In case you do not have access to a Turtlebot3 Burger robot, a `ROSCORE` compatible simulator with a working Turtlebot model will also be needed.
 (for example `Gazebo`)

+## Starting the project

+Refer to the wiki for various pointers on how to get started on this project